 - Increasing opportunities for industry to move toward using safer chemicals, such as those described in EPA’s Design for the Environment and Green Chemistry programs.

 - Increasing public access to data on chemicals that have been developed by EPA and, or provided by industry.
 Learn about EPA's ChemView and its transparency efforts.

-On September 29, 2009, EPA Administrator Lisa Jackson announced the release of a set of Essential Principles for Reform of Chemicals Management Legislation.
-These principles are provided to help inform efforts underway in Congress to reauthorize and significantly strengthen the effectiveness of TSCA.
+In September 2009, EPA issued Essential Principles for Reform of Chemicals Management Legislation to help inform efforts underway in Congress to reauthorize and significantly strengthen the effectiveness of TSCA.